Weeds and pest animal control

 Wild dog or feral pig issues

-Please report your Feral Animal issue to the Council's Lands Protection Team on 1300 307 800.
+You can report your feral animal issue to the Council's Lands Protection Team on 1300 307 800.

 Please refer to the list of resources below which may help with weed identification, control and management, and offer native alternatives.